West Penwith Cornwall – Romantic Cliff Top Picnic Locations to watch the Sunset

 If you, like us, enjoy gazing at the sunset sky, then Cornwall has some of the most dramatic and scenic views over the ocean.
 The high cliffs offer you the most dramatic picnic spots to share a bite to eat with your loved one or family.
 From this vantage point you are able to appreciate how the sunlight catches the water and turns it the most tropical of colours, and often seals and dolphins can be seen playing in the clear waters below, adding a magical touch to your romantic picnic.

-** We have tried to choose places that have relatively easy parking and access and are suitable to set up a picnic blanket without having to trek too far with your own picnic, or your elopement hamper from White Radish Catering.
+** We have tried to choose places that have relatively easy parking and access and are suitable to set up a picnic blanket without having to trek too far with your own picnic.

 The South West Coast Path is better for sunrises so we have for this reason left this side of the coastline off our list and focused more on West Cornwall (part 1) and the North Coast (part 2) for our guide to the best sunset locations.
 We will be releasing a guide to the ‘Best sunrise locations to eat pancakes and drink a coffee’ soon for all the early risers out there.